jimmitchell/jimmitchell.github.io/content/posts/2024/leaving-microblog-and-wordpress.md

 It's time to scale back what I spend to be online as much as I can.
 I'm not strapped for cash, but why should I spend where I don't have to?
 I have the technical chops for it and understand Hugo quite well thanks to the top-notch [documentation](https://gohugo.io/documentation/), so it made sense I should consider it for a publishing workflow.

-[Hugo](https://gohugo.io) is an active open source project with a vibrant community.
+[Hugo](https://gohugo.io) is an active open source project with a really vibrant community.
 [GitHub Pages](https://pages.github.com) is free with super-robust infrastructure backed by Microsoft.
 I don't see either of them going away anytime soon, so it was a compelling reason to use the combination as a hosting solution.

 Ditching Micro.blog and a self-hosted WordPress site on a dedicated VPS in favor of Hugo and GitHub Pages will end up saving me roughly $100 a year.
 No, it's not a lot.
 But every penny counts in this self-imposed challenge.
 Throw in the very rare $30 update for MarsEdit I won't have to pay anymore, and it adds a little extra savings.